 There are several things you must do prior to an appointment where you will receive a general anesthetic.
 These include:

 - Fasting – fasting must begin at midnight the night before surgery, or at least 8 hours before your scheduled surgery.
-While fasting, you may only drink clear fluids, such as water, apple juice, or sports drinks.
+While fasting, you may only drink clear fluids, such as water, sports drinks, or apple juice.
 Do not drink alcohol, milk, or other opaque drinks.
 Avoid drinking all fluids within 6 hours of your surgery.

-- Do not take MAO inhibitors, anti-depressants, aspirins, anti-coagulants, or anti-inflammatory drugs for at least 2 days prior to your surgery.
-You can, however, take cardiac and pulmonary medications, steroids, anti-seizure medications and anti-Parkinson’s mediations before your surgery.
+- Do not take MAO inhibitors, anti-coagulants, aspirins, anti-depressants, or anti-inflammatory drugs for at least 2 days prior to your surgery.
+You can, however, take cardiac and pulmonary medications, anti-seizure medications, steroids, and anti-Parkinson’s mediations before your surgery.

 - Do not drink alcohol or use tobacco products within 24 hours of your surgery, and abstain from drinking or using them for 24 hours after your surgery.